ProCern/wagtailapproval/README.rst

 What versions of everything are supported?
 ==========================================

-Officially supported are Python 2.7 and 3.4, across Django 1.8, 1.9, 1.10, and
+Officially supported are Python 2.7 and 3.4, across Django 1.9, 1.10, and 1.11,
-1.11, and Wagtail 1.11 and 1.12.
+and Wagtail 1.11 and 1.12.
 I will not support below this, because collection privacy was not supported below this point, and I don't want to support this without collection privacy.
 It should be relatively easy to hack this out on your own (CollectionViewRestriction might be the only pain point), but I can't make any promises.
+Django 1.8 will also probably work, but tests depend on testing capability that was not supported until 1.9, so official support isn't provided.

 There is a growing test suite in ``tests``, and all combinations of the supported versions are automaticaly tested with this suite through tox.